rabanilab/UTR-Seq/README.md

 Import the intstallation directory into matlab, by running (in Matlab):

 ```
-addpath <installation path>
+addpath <path to installation directory>;
 ```

-Now you can run all the commands in the installation directory (see example below).
+Now you can run in matlab all the source code that is saved in the installation directory (see example below).

 ## Example data

-The downloaded package includes an example of reporter sequences and RNA-Seq counts that can be used for running and testing:
+The package that you downloaded includes an example for using the UTR-Seq package.

+There are 4 files in the example directory: a set of reporter sequences, RNA-Seq counts for those reporters, a set of test sequences and a test of background
+sequences:

 ```
 example/reporter_counts.txt